sergei-gots/Spring_MVC_-_Udemy/README.md

    <p>Note that if there are more than 1 row in the table <b>Person</b> with the <b>id</b> equal our id
 then for all these rows will be deleted.</p>

+<h4>Temporary fix-patch for ID</h4>
+Let's get the maximum value of ID from the database at the launch of our application.
+We will do it in the static part of the class <b>PersonDAO</b> just after initialisation of the connection:

+    static {
+        ...
+        try {
+            Statement statement = connection.createStatement();
+            String SQL = "SELECT MAX(id) as max_id FROM person";
+            ResultSet resultSet =  statement.executeQuery(SQL);
+            resultSet.next();
+            PEOPLE_COUNT =  resultSet.getInt("max_id");
+        } catch (SQLException e) {
+            e.printStackTrace();
+        }
+    }

+So now we can be sure that we wouldn't have the rows created with the id which is already represented in the table.
+But remember, it is true by the condition that there isn't any concurrent application working simulteanously with this table aside.